openwrt/packages/net/unbound/files/README.md

     embedded devices don't have a real time power off clock.
 NTP needs DNS to resolve servers.
 This works around the chicken-and-egg.

-  list domain_insecure
+  list domain_insecure 'www.example.com'
-    List.
-Domains or pointers that you wish to skip DNSSEC.
-Your DHCP domains and pointers in dnsmasq will get this automatically.
+    Domain.
+Domains that you wish to skip DNSSEC.
+Your DHCP domains and pointers will get this automatically.

+  list trigger 'lan' 'wan'
+    Interface (logical).
+This option is a work around for netifd/procd interaction with WAN DHCPv6.
+Minor RA or DHCP changes in IP6 can cause netifd to execute procd interface reload.
+Limit Unbound procd triggers to LAN and WAN (IP4 only) to prevent restart @2-3 minutes.
 ```